buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Types/IfcVehicleTypeEnum.md

 ## Items

 ### VEHICLE
-a generalisation of a vehicle that interacts with a facility (e.g. as a user/customer) or as a specified operational asset within the facility.
+A generalisation of a vehicle that interacts with a facility (e.g. as a user/customer) or as a specified operational asset within the facility.

 ### VEHICLETRACKED
-A specialisation of a vehicle that operates on land tracked (Caterpillar) vehicle.
+A specialisation of a vehicle that operates on land tracked (Caterpillar).

 ### ROLLINGSTOCK
 Refers to railway vehicles, including both powered and unpowered vehicles, for example locomotives, railroad cars, coaches, private railroad cars and wagons.